Student Financial Services

 The university has contracted with Tuition Management Services (TMS) to administer a monthly payment plan.
-The monthly payment plan allows payment of tuition and fees, as well as university-charged room and board, over a 10-month period (July 1st – April 1st).
+The TMS plan allows you to spread the cost of each semester (tuition, fees, university-charged housing and meals) over a maximum of five monthly payments (July 1st – November 1st for fall charges and December 1st – April 1st for spring charges).
 The payment plan can also be used to cover a portion of the student's total charges.
-This plan is available to all students for a fee of $100/year.
-A single-semester plan is also available for $75.
+Semester plans are available to all students for a fee of $60 per semester.
 To get started, contact TMS online or at 1-800-722-4867.

 Note: TMS does not have access to a student's bill.
 It is the student's responsibility to ensure the monthly payment plan is set up for enough to cover all charges.
 If you aren't sure how much to set your payment plan up for, contact Student Financial Services for assistance.